 Calculation of HVDC circuit expansion factors, and AC sub-sea circuit expansion factors, shall include only: the cost of the converters (where applicable); and the cost of the cable; and a percentage of the total overhead project costs, defined as the combined costs of the cables and converters (as relevant) divided by the total capital cost of the project minus a percentage of the Cost Adjustment, defined as the combined costs of the cables, converters (as relevant) and appropriate overhead costs, as calculated above, all divided by the total capital cost of the project.

+Specific Circuit Expansion Factors in RIIO-T3

+14.15.76A) The Specific Circuit Expansion Factors calculated as of 1 April 2025 and used in the 2025/26 Financial Year will remain fixed and be used in subsequent Financial Years until a further change is made.
+For clarity, the Specific Expansion Factors calculated and applied after 1st April 2025 will remain fixed once calculated, until a further change is made.

 The TO specific onshore circuit expansion factors which are currently applicable, are detailed in The Company's Statement of Use of System Charges which is available from the Charging website.